 Late Bottled Vintage (LBV)

 A Late Bottled Vintage (normally just called an LBV) was reportedly created by accident, with multiple Port houses claiming its discovery.
 Originally, it was supposed to be a vintage port, but was left in the barrel for too long.
 The extra years an LBV spends in the barrel causes the wine to mature more quickly through oxidative ageing.
 LBV is intended to provide some of the experience of drinking a traditional vintage but without the need for lengthy and costly bottle ageing.
 Which results in a cheaper product.
 Most LBVs are ready to drink straight away.
 However, an unfiltered LBV can improve with bottle aging if you do want to store it.
-Unfiltered LBV will also need decanting.
+An unfiltered LBV will also need decanting.

 Crusted Port is a blend of wines which spend at least four years ageing in barrels.
 The wines are then bottled without being filtered and then cellared for three years before being released for sale.
 As the name indicates, it forms a ‘crust’ or sediment in the bottle, so it will need to be decanted before being served.
 The formation of the crust is a natural process that occurs in the finest full-bodied ports.
 It is an indication that the wine will continue to improve in bottle and develop its aroma and character with age.
 It can take a decade or more for the wine to develop a ‘crust’, although this still represents an earlier drinking opportunity than most vintage Ports.
 Crusted Ports require decanting to rid them of sediment before drinking.